 There are several reasons businesses end up in a poor cash flow situation, causing the company problems.
 Here are the top three causes of cash flow problems that are most common amongst small and medium-sized businesses (SMBs).

 1. Late Payments

 Late payments are one of the most common causes of poor cash flow problems, especially for SMBs.
-As SMBs operate with fewer clients and smaller customer base, the businesses can choose to extend payment deadlines in goodwill to maintain a good relationship.
+As SMBs operate with fewer clients and a smaller customer base, the businesses can choose to extend payment deadlines in goodwill to maintain a good relationship.
 However, this could be deadly for the company.
 Allowing payment extension will increase the likelihood for late payments to persist.
-Businesses need to realize maintaining a good relationship doesn’t necessarily mean your business will sustain from lack of cash flow.
-The company needs to decide and make a firm these to put an end to practices that are hurting the cash flow and willing to implement penalties to those clients and customers who are taking advantage of the good deed for the more significant benefit of taking this action.
+Businesses need to realize that maintaining a good relationship doesn’t necessarily mean your business will sustain from lack of cash flow.
+The company needs to decide and make a firm decision to put an end to practices that are hurting the cash flow and willing to implement penalties to those clients and customers who are taking advantage of the good deed for the more significant benefit of taking this action.

-In fact, according to an article by Forbes states that “one-third of all small business owners in the United States estimate their companies have more than $20,000 in outstanding receivables” with outstanding receivables being $53,399.
+In fact, according to an article by Forbes states that “one-third of all small business owners in the United States estimate their companies have more than $20,000 in outstanding receivables,” with outstanding receivables being $53,399.

 2. Delayed Payment Posting

 As a ripple effect, late payments heavily interfere with keeping accurate bookkeeping for the businesses.
 Having inaccurate financial calculate will make it challenging to make critical business decisions, which could take away potential opportunities in front of you due to cash flow uncertainty.
 Indeed, research by QuickBooks found that “58% say they’ve made a poor business decision because they were worried about cash flow.”
 Moreover, even when late payment is received, it requires long hours to reconcile the books manually.